 In this article, we’ll guide you through all the steps of submitting a refund and even give you a few tips to increase your chances of getting your request approved.

-Before you can request a refund from Google, you should make sure you have the right data available.
+Before you can request a Google Ads refund, you should make sure you have the right data available.
 This is crucial to your success.

 You can submit a request on a periodic basis, but you’ll need to gather all available evidence before you make a claim.